Informing Research Participants about the Processing of Their Personal Data

 - organisation type

 If it is not possible to inform research participants about a specific source because personal data have been collected from multiple sources, general information regarding the sources shall be provided.
 However, one should avoid situations where sources cannot be named explicitly.
-The requirements of privacy by design and privacy by default include defining the source of personal data in an appropriate manner.

 4.8.
 Information on the right to lodge a complaint with a supervisory authority